Tim Smit: Politics

 In August 2014, Smit was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 Prior to the 2015 UK general election, he was one of several celebrities who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.

 Portraits of Smit

 The National Portrait Gallery collection has two photographs of Tim Smit from 2002.
-In 2008, Smit agreed to sit for sculptor Jon Edgar in Fowey as part of his Environmental series, and a terracotta head exists.
+In 2008, Smit agreed to sit for sculptor Jon Edgar in Fowey as part of his Environment Series.

 Controversy

-For many years, it was claimed that Smit was the sole founder of The Eden Project until his Co-Founder Jonathan Ball was successful at the High Court in proving this to be untrue.
-The full details are in the book "The Other Side of Eden" published by FootSteps Press.
+In 2004, Eden Project co-founder Jonathan Ball won over £1.8m in damages from the law firm Druces & Attlee, which the High Court found had failed to secure Ball's just financial reward when he left the project in 1997.

 In February 2022, Smit criticised what he regarded as the backward-looking tendency of some Cornish people.